KaHIP v3.00 -- Karlsruhe High Quality Partitioning -- User Guide: User Interface

 \section{User Interface}

-KaHIP contains the following programs: kaffpa, kaffpaE, partition\_to\_vertex\_separator, graphchecker.
-To compile these programs you need to have Argtable, g++, OpenMPI and scons installed (we use argtable-2.10, g++-4.8.0, OpenMPI-1.4.1 and scons-1.2).
-Once you have that you can execute \emph{compile.sh} in the main folder of the release.
+KaHIP contains the following programs: kaffpa, kaffpaE, partition\_to\_vertex\_separator, node\_separator, graphchecker, evaluator, parhip, graph2binary, graph2binary\_external, toolbox, node\_ordering, fast\_node\_ordering, edge\_partitioning, distributed\_edge\_partitioning, global\_multisection, ilp\_exact, ilp\_improve.
+To compile these programs you need to have Argtable, g++, OpenMPI and cmake installed.
+Once you have that you can execute \emph{compile\_withcmake.sh} in the main folder of the release.
+For an alternative build process hava a look at the readme file.
 When the process is finished the binaries can be found in the folder \emph{deploy}.
+We also provide the option to link against TCMalloc.
+If you have it installed, run cmake with the additional option -DUSE\_TCMALLOC=On.
+By default node ordering programs are also compiled.
+If you have Metis installed, the build script also compiles a faster node ordering program that uses reductions bevor calling Metis ND.
+If you use the option -DUSE\_ILP=On and you have Gurobi installed, the build script compiles the ILP programs to improve a given partition ilp\_improve and an exact solver ilp\_exact.
+Alternatively, you can also pass these options to ./compile\_withmake.sh for example: ./compile\_withcmake -DUSE\_ILP=On Lastly, we also provide an option to support 64 bit edges.
+In order to use this, compile KaHIP with the option -D64BITMODE=On.
 We now explain the parameters of each of the programs briefly.